 tree is conceptually the same as what web browsers call the DOM.

-After the In addition to the actual parsing, the
+In addition to the actual parsing, the

 weasyprint.css.validation modules do some pre-processing:

 - Unknown and unsupported declarations are ignored with warnings.
 Remaining property values are parsed in a property-specific way from raw tinycss2 tokens into a higher-level form.

 - Hyphens in property names are replaced by underscores (